agosztolai/MARBLE/README.md

 git clone https://github.com/agosztolai/MARBLE
 ```

-- Then, create a new anaconda environment using the provided environment file that matches your system.
+- Then, create a new Anaconda environment using the provided environment file that matches your system.
   - For Linux machines with CUDA:

   `conda env create -f environment.yml`